 This peaceful island is great for a day trip filled with long walks, swimming and maybe even a visit to the Botanical Garden.
 If you want to go for a swim, head to the salt lake near the ancient Benedictine monastery to take a dip.
 It'll feel extra decadent if you're joined by a peacock on shore.

 Best for hanging with the locals: Drvenik Mali

 This island used to be known only to people on yachts who stopped to get off the beaten path, and locals who wanted to get away from tourists.
 Today, it's still perfect for a lazy day away from the main holidaymaker haunts.

 Vela Rina is a beautiful bay for a swim.
 Bring food and anything else you may need for the day as you won't find many restaurants or amenities.

 If you've ever wondered what the Mediterranean looked like before tourism, Vis is the place to go.
 As an army base for the former Yugoslavia it was relatively isolated, resulting in one of the most unspoilt islands in the Adriatic Sea.

 It's a long ferry ride from Split but it's worth the trip.
 Wine lovers won't be disappointed; the lush vegetation and ideal weather makes it a great place for winemaking.
 Visits to wineries to learn more about Vugava (white wine grape) and Plavac (red wine) in Podspilje and Plisko are popular.
 Explore fishing villages, beaches and nature on this island which is aptly dubbed 'the Mediterranean as it once was'.

 Fancy exploring Croatia's islands for yourself?
-Check out the latest deals from Balkan Holidays and Monarch, or for flights, car hire and more check out our full collection of travel offers.
+Check out the latest deals from Balkan Holidays and TUI, or for flights, car hire and more check out our full collection of travel offers.
 You can also find out about the climate and the best time to visit on Croatia's weather page.